christine-gk416/horror-house-reviews/README.md

 + [EmailJS](https://www.emailjs.com/) is used to accept contact form enquires.

-+ [Sweet](https://sweetalert.js.org/) Alert is used notify the user that the form has been submitted or that there's a submission error.
++ [Sweet Alert](https://sweetalert.js.org/) is used to notify the user that the form has been submitted or that there's a submission error.

 ### Deployment